-- 3.1 In accordance with regulation 100(5), performance requirement 2.1 is satisfied if the installer of an essential safety provision certifies that the essential safety provision has been installed in accordance with the relevant approved installation standard, by completing a Form 2 ESP Compliance Certificate in accordance with section 5.0 of this standard. - 3.2 Installation standards establish the performance baseline data for essential safety provisions (such as water supply details, pump test flow, mechanical ventilation rates, air velocities and associated operating pressure data, etc), which must be achieved and maintained in order to achieve the ongoing performance of an essential safety provision. - 3.3 Performance requirement 2.2 can be satisfied if- - (a) maintenance and testing of essential safety provisions is carried out in accordance with the routines listed in column 3 of section 8.0 of this standard; and - (b) routine maintenance and testing records and condition reports are maintained in accordance with the requirements of Australian Standard AS 1851 and Appendix C of this standard and retained by the building owner; and - (c) the building owner or the building manager provides annual verification to the council, in accordance with section 6.0 of this standard, that the essential safety provisions have been maintained and tested and are performing at the required standard.
+- 3.1 In accordance with sub-regulations 94(5), (6), (7) and (8), performance requirement 2.1 is satisfied if the installer of an ESP has completed the installation and provided a Form 2 ESP Compliance Certificate certifying that the ESP is performing at the level required by the applicable approved installation standard or construction standard (refer to section 5.0 of this standard). - 3.2 Approved installation standards and/or construction practices establish the relevant baseline data (such as water supply details, pump test flow, mechanical ventilation rates, air velocities and associated operating pressure data, etc) that must be achieved and maintained in order for an ESP to achieve its ongoing performance. - 3.3 Performance requirement 2.2 can be satisfied by the regular carrying out of maintenance and testing of ESPs in accordance with the routines listed in column 3 of section 9.0 of this standard. - 3.4 Ongoing performance of ESPs can be verified by the building owner by- - (b) maintaining and retaining records and condition reports of routine maintenance and testing carried out in accordance with the requirements of this standard; and - (c) providing annual verification to the council that the ESPs have been maintained and tested and are performing at the required standard (refer to section 6.0 of this standard).